-You can choose to set up a maximum bid if you wish to maximise your profits and get the highest number of leads, at a low cost.
-Whereas, you can choose to set up an average bid if you wish to increase your ad delivery rate, alongside maximising conversions.
+You can choose to set up a maximum bid if you wish to maximize your profits and get the highest number of leads, at a low cost.
+Whereas, you can choose to set up an average bid if you wish to increase your ad delivery rate, alongside maximizing conversions.

 Facebook Tools for the Auction:

 Facebook provides advertisers with a set of built-in tools which help improve their delivery results alongside giving them an enhanced look at how their ads are performing on Facebook.
 These tools include:

 - Delivery Insights which provides a greater number of metrics about your ad campaigns.